 The lectures are open to the public as well as Duke University students and are meant to promote engaged and enlightened leadership.
 They are held in honor of the late Terry Sanford, a bold leader who served as North Carolina governor, U.S. senator, president of Duke University, and founder of our school.

 Previous lecturers have included former heads of state, sitting cabinet members, and Pulitzer prize-winning authors.
-They include Derek Bok, Erskine Bowles, Dan Blue, David Brooks, Thomas L. Friedman, Jon Huntsman Jr., Nan Keohane, Joseph Lieberman, Neal Lane, Richard Lugar, Robert McNamara, Janet Napolitano, Yasuhiro Nakasone, Turgut Ozal, Shimon Peres, Gail Rosseau, Oscar Arias Sánchez, Rajeev Shah, Alan Simpson, Shashi Tharoor, and Juan Zarate.
+They include William Barber, Dan Blue, Derek Bok, Erskine Bowles, David Brooks, Thomas L. Friedman, Nikki Haley, Jon Huntsman Jr., Nan Keohane, Joseph Lieberman, Neal Lane, Richard Lugar, Lisa Monaco, Robert McNamara, Janet Napolitano, Yasuhiro Nakasone, Turgut Ozal, Shimon Peres, Tom Perez, Gail Rosseau, Oscar Arias Sánchez, Adam Schiff, Rajeev Shah, Alan Simpson, Shashi Tharoor, Darren Walker and Juan Zarate.

 THE RUBENSTEIN LECTURE

 Named for benefactor David M. Rubenstein, a Duke alumnus and chair of Duke’s Board of Trustees, this endowed lecture series brings high-profile thought leaders and policy makers to campus each year.
 Previous speakers include former U.S. Secretary of State Madeleine Albright; former Director of National Intelligence James Clapper; and Paul Farmer, founder of Partners in Health.

 Highlight for Basic Page